 What to Say?

 In your sales meetings, be sure to present your sales team with concrete examples of good soft closes they can use during a presentation.
 Here are some ideas to get you started:

 This question doesn't directly ask for the sale; it simply invites the prospect to think about what your product could do for his or her company.
 With luck, your sales representatives may find their prospects selling themselves!

 Is there anything that would prevent you from signing up today?

 Again, this question doesn't directly ask for business.
 Instead, it gives the prospect a chance to voice any concerns or objections he or she might have, allowing your sales representative to address those concerns and objections and hopefully move closer to the sale.

 Does [X] or [Y] sound like a better option for your company?

 This cleverly worded question gives the prospect a choice between two versions of your product.
 Of course, he or she could always respond that neither is a good option.
 However, offering two options increases the chances that the prospect will say yes to one or the other.
 It subtly creates the assumption that your prospect buying is a foregone conclusion.
 However, if he or she really wants to say no, it does leave a graceful way out for both prospect and sales representative.

 Having your sales team learn and practice these types of soft selling techniques one of the best ways you can increase their overall effectiveness and keep your company's sales results in line with your objectives.
 Could you use help with your sales training program?
-Netpique sales outsourcing experts offer a range of solutions, from training support to full service sales outsourcing.
+Netpique offers a range of solutions, from training support to full service sales channel solutions.